 like Facebook, LinkedIn, and Slack.
 The four essentials are og:title,

-og:type, og:image, and og:url — add those and
+og:type, og:image, and og:url — add those, plus

 What are Open Graph meta tags?